JustxJiang/Simple-Shopping-App/README.md

 - No checkout functionality is implemented; the app only demonstrates the cart behavior and validation.

-<h2>Components</h2>
+<h2>Component(s)</h2>

-AppComponent: Shows the shopping cart and the available quantity for the product.
+- AppComponent: Shows the shopping cart and the available quantity for the product.
-Error Handling: Displays an error message when a user attempts to add more items than are available.